SymJAX/SymJAX/README.md

 SymJAX is a symbolic programming version of JAX simplifying graph input/output/updates and providing additional functionalities for general machine learning and deep learning applications.
 From an user perspective SymJAX apparents to Theano with fast graph optimization/compilation and broad hardware support, along with Lasagne-like deep learning functionalities

+## Why SymJAX ?

+The number of libraries topping Jax/Tensorflow/Torch is large and growing by the day.
+What SymJAX offers as opposed to most is an all-in-one library with diverse functionalities such as

+- dozens of various datasets with clear descriptions and one line import
+- advanced signal processing tools such as multiple wavelet familites (in time and frequency domain), multiple time-frequency representations, apodization windows, ...
+- IO utilities to monitor/save/track specific statistics during graph execution through h5 files and numpy, simple and explicit graph saving allowing to save and load models without burden
+- side utilities such as automatic batching of dataset, data splitting, cross-validation, ...

 ## Examples

 ```python